snchz46/Waveshare-Cobra-Flex-ROS2-Autonomous-Car/README.md

 | [`lidar_to_zed_projection_debug.py`](scripts/lidar_to_zed_projection_debug.py) | Projects LiDAR hits into the rectified ZED image for visual debugging and calibration feedback. | Subscribes: `/scan`, `/zed/zed_node/left/image_rect_color`, `/zed/zed_node/left/camera_info` |
 | [`lidar_zed_distance_comparison.py`](scripts/lidar_zed_distance_comparison.py) | Compares ZED depth measurements to LiDAR ranges to quantify agreement and spot drift. | Subscribes: `/scan`, `/zed/zed_node/depth/depth_registered` |

 Each node is built with `rclpy`, making it easy to drop into a ROS 2 workspace and extend with additional publishers, diagnostics, or transforms.
-Adjust the extrinsic calibration parameters inside each script to match your physical sensor layout.

 ## Getting Started
 1. **Provision the Jetson Orin Nano** with the desired JetPack release and install the ROS 2 distribution noted above.